SteeltoeOSS/Samples/MusicStore/README.md

 Note: The OrderService and ShoppingCartService are independent from the Music application and could be used in any other application requiring those basic services.

-This application makes use of the following SteelToe components:
+This application makes use of the following Steeltoe components:
 * Spring Cloud Config Server Client for centralized application configuration
 * Spring Cloud Eureka Server Client for service discovery
-* SteelToe Connectors for connecting to MySql using EF6 OR Postgres using EFCore
+* Steeltoe Connectors for connecting to MySql using EF6 OR Postgres using EFCore
-* Optionally using SteelToe Connector to connect to a Redis cache for Session storage.
+* Optionally using Steeltoe Connector to connect to a Redis cache for Session storage.

 Note: The MySql and Redis connectors only support .NET 451+ and as such when using them you must target a windows runtime.
 The Postgres connector supports both .NET 451+ and .NET Core.
 The default for the application is to use MySql when running locally on Windows and to use Postgres when running on MacOS/Linux.